ivangayton/challenges/Concept_note_map_all_villages_of_sub-Saharan_Africa.md

 This process was [used in Sierra Leone](https://www.newsweek.com/2017/11/10/slums-missing-maps-map-international-poverty-695381.html) to map two of 13 districts in the country, and resulted in [an extraordinary increase in accuracy of patient origins](https://academic.oup.com/trstmh/article/113/9/572/5533380) within the local healthcare system.

+## Why Open Mapping?
+Several high-quality proprietary mapping applications/databases exist, notably Google Maps, Apple Maps, and Bing Maps (Microsoft's offering).
+Why are we not relying on them to fill the need for local map information?

+Google is moving quickly to map many cities in Africa.
+Microsoft and Apple actually use quite a lot of OpenStreetMap data under the hood of their map offerings (both include a copyright notice crediting the OpenStreetMap contributors) and contribute substantially to the OpenStreetMap project with imagery, data quality support, and direct donations.
+However, these companies are ultimately motivated by commercial concerns; they earn money based on providing information (and advertising) to people with money to spend.
+The location of the nearest barista coffee shop from a given village in rural Congo is not commercially valuable information, and is therefore not the focus of commercial mapping efforts, open or proprietary.
+While the gap between map quality in African cities and those in high-income countries is closing, rural areas in low-income countries, especially in Africa, are being left behind.

+Additionally, open map data is more effective for use in public health than proprietary information.
+The terms of service of Google Maps forbids use of the raw data offline; all use must be within the ecosystem of services provided or authorized by Google.
+In the case of patient origins&mdash;it is risky and generally problematic in terms of medical ethics to upload patient data to an internet-based platform.

 ## Random leftover text for cleanup